MindConnect Library - Samples¶

 Onboard and Data Source Configuration Upload¶

 This example onboards a newly created agent, checks if the onboarding is successful, then creates and uploads a data source configuration.
-Check /examples/onboard_dsc_upload.c file for the implementation.
+The example is provided as part of the MCL distribution.
+Refer to the file

-This example initializes MCL for an already onboarded agent of which data source configuration is also uploaded and then uploads time series data.
-Check /examples/timeseries_upload.c file for the implementation.
+This example initializes MCL for an already onboarded agent with available data source configuration and then uploads time series data.
+The example is provided as part of the MCL distribution.
+Refer to the file

-This example initializes MCL for an already onboarded agent and then uploads a file.
-Check /examples/file_upload.c file for the implementation.
+This example initializes MCL for an already onboarded agent and uploads a file.
+The example is provided as part of the MCL distribution.
+Refer to the file

-This example onboards a newly created agent, then uploads events to MindSphere.
-Check /examples/event.c file for the implementation.
+This example onboards a newly created agent and uploads events to MindSphere.
+The example is provided as part of the MCL distribution.
+Refer to the file /examples/event.c for the implementation.

 Any questions left?